WALKERS’ WORLD

 You are now in the Spanish province of Galicia.
 From O'Cebreiro the trail leads through spectacular scenery down a gradual descent to the town of Triacastela.
 Here you find that the three castles for which the town is named are gone but there are still stone quarries.
 Stone from these quarries was used in building the Cathedral in Santiago and medieval pilgrims would carry as much stone as they could so their blood and sweat would be an eternal part of the Cathedral.

 Day 28 TRICASTELA TO SARRIA 23 km The walk from Triacastela to Sarria is through the pretty, green Galician countryside.
 There is a choice of routes today but if you choose the route via Samos you will be rewarded with the sight of one of the most ancient monasteries in Spain - founded in the 6th century.
 The monastery is worth a tour inside although its magnificent library was damaged in 1951 by a fire when the monks' liqueur-making apparatus exploded.
-At Sarria (population 13,000) you will find many walkers gathering to start the last 100 km.
+At Sarria (population 13,000) you will find many walkers gathering to start walking the last 100 km.
 It is a busy town with lots of shops and cafes.

 Day 29 SARRIA TO PORTOMARIN 23 km From Sarria to Portomarin the walk is on quiet trails edged by bramble covered fences and stone walls.
 On reaching Portomarin one finds a lovely lake which is really a reservoir.
 Beneath the waters of this reservoir lies a medieval town although the main buildings of that town were moved stone by stone and rebuilt on higher ground before the valley was flooded.
 This traditionally backward region of Spain was the home of the dictator, General Franco, who made many attempts to make it more prosperous but even today one observes that agriculture is old-fashioned with few tractors on small family farms.
 Often the women of the farm will have fruit or home-made pancakes for sale to the pilgrims and occasionally you may have to pause to wait as a farmer herds dairy cattle across the path.